-OGE recognizes as imputed financing the amount of accrued pension and post-retirement benefit expenses for current employees.
+OGE recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
+Certain costs of the providing entity that are not fully reimbursed are recognized as imputed cost and are offset by imputed revenue.
+Such imputed costs and revenues relate to employee benefits and claims to be settled by the Treasury Judgement Fund.
+OGE recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.
 The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.
-For the periods ended September 30, 2018 and 2017, respectively, imputed financing was as follows:
+For the periods ended September 30, 2020 and 2019, respectively, inter-entity costs were as follows: